-Gain with advanced knowledge and skills for the assessment and intervention for a range of musculoskeletal conditions and prevalent diseases evident in modern-day lifestyles.
+Gain advanced knowledge and skills for assessment and intervention strategies to manage a range of musculoskeletal conditions and prevalent diseases evident in modern-day lifestyles.
 Your studies will include:

 - Pathophysiology of common cardiovascular, pulmonary, metabolic, musculoskeletal, neuromuscular, and mental health conditions/disorders

 - Contra-indicators, symptom limits and the exercise guidelines for people with special considerations